gitfrosh/100-days-of-code/r1-log.md

 R1D6 #100DaysOfCode: Rewrote my app again and substituted #redux with state management based on React's context API and Hooks.
 Works like charm following this tutorial by @develop_simply https://link.medium.com/aLzWYbn2qV

 I now have the same mini app running on MobX, Redux and Context API for comparison.
 Might add a new Github repository tomorrow. :)

+### R1D7
+R1D7 #100DaysOfCode: Took a small (but highly overdue) journey into #javascript bundlers like #webpack and set up an example mini app.
+Realised that it is never good to just use things without at least understanding them in a basic way.
+Will have a look into #parcel and #rollup later.